-Yes, virgin coconut oil can be safe as lube, but don’t reach for the container just yet.
+Yes, virgin coconut oil can be safe as lube and it can also be used in homemade DIY lube recipes, but don’t reach for the container just yet.

 Unfortunately, because applying coconut oil to your skin is a relatively new concept, there have not been any specific studies for using coconut oil as a personal lubricant by itself.